QuaidShubin/Monopoly-Deal/memory-bank/activeContext.md

 3. **Debug-First Approach**: Add comprehensive logging to trace issues with game flow and UI interactions
 4. **Error Handling**: Add progressive error handling focusing first on critical paths
 5. **Direct Card Handling**: Directly call `playCardWithIndex` from the card click handler to bypass event complexities
-6. **Payment UI**: Use a progress bar as the primary indicator of payment status with clear visual feedback
+6. **Payment UI**: Use a denomination-based selection system with +/- controls and a progress bar for payment status

 ## Technical Questions to Resolve